justwawre/Alex/index.md

 **Project leader of Techfaith wireless:            April 2005 – May 2006**<br>
 * Innovated the new way for complicated [Call Control logic](call_logic.png), replacing the MML language.
-* The first one to design the SMS framework supporting EMS among the Phone Design HOuse.
+* Innovated the SMS framework supporting EMS among the Phone Design HOuse.
 * Led a new phone project at the same time.

 **SW Project lead of Beijing cyber world            2002**<br>